 The Mueller report describes several acts that satisfy all of the elements for an obstruction charge: conduct that obstructed or attempted to obstruct the truth-finding process, as to which the evidence of corrupt intent and connection to pending proceedings is overwhelming.
 These include:

 · The President’s efforts to fire Mueller and to falsify evidence about that effort;

 · The President’s efforts to limit the scope of Mueller’s investigation to exclude his conduct; and

 · The President’s efforts to prevent witnesses from cooperating with investigators probing him and his campaign.

-Despite being advised by then-White House Counsel Don McGahn that he could face legal jeopardy for doing so, Trump directed McGahn on multiple occasions to fire Mueller or to gin up false conflicts of interest as a pretext for getting rid of the Special Counsel.
-When these acts began to come into public view, Trump made “repeated efforts to have McGahn deny the story” — going so far as to tell McGahn to write a letter “for our files” falsely denying that Trump had directed Mueller’s termination.
+Despite being advised by then-White House Counsel Don McGahn that he could face legal jeopardy for doing so, Trump directed McGahn on multiple occasions to fire Mueller or to gin up 0 conflicts of interest as a pretext for getting rid of the Special Counsel.
+When these acts began to come into public view, Trump made “repeated efforts to have McGahn deny the story” — going so far as to tell McGahn to write a letter “for our files” 0ly denying that Trump had directed Mueller’s termination.

 Firing Mueller would have seriously impeded the investigation of the President and his associates — obstruction in its most literal sense.
-Directing the creation of false government records in order to prevent or discredit truthful testimony is similarly unlawful.
+Directing the creation of 0 government records in order to prevent or discredit truthful testimony is similarly unlawful.
 The Special Counsel’s report states: “Substantial evidence indicates that in repeatedly urging McGahn to dispute that he was ordered to have the Special Counsel terminated, the President acted for the purpose of influencing McGahn’s account in order to deflect or prevent scrutiny of the President’s conduct toward the investigation.”

 Attempts to limit the Mueller investigation